Broughton Hall Catholic High School

-Parents are contacted early in their daughter's life in Broughton Hall and their needs are discussed with the SENCO and any outside agencies which already have an involvement with a pupil.
-There are Annual Reviews for Statemented pupils.
-Students identified as having Special Educational Needs and/or Disability have a Learning Support Profile for all members of staff to access and plan work accordingly.
+Parents are contacted early in their daughter's life in Broughton Hall and their needs are discussed with the SENDCO and any outside agencies which already have an involvement with a pupil.
+There are Annual Reviews for pupils with Education and Health Care Plans.
+Students identified as having Special Educational Needs and/or Disability have a Pupil Passport for all members of staff to access and plan work accordingly.

 Lexia is a piece of software that is recommended by the British Dyslexia Association to support students with literacy difficulties.
 Symphony Maths is used to support students who have difficulties in numeracy.
 This operates in Years 7 & 8.
 Students receive further Literacy and Numeracy intervention from Year 7 onwards from specialist teachers.

-Students are assessed for special access arrangements at the beginning of Year 10 by the SENCO.
-Students in year 10 and year 11 are given intervention at lunchtimes and after school if they need extra support within a particular subject area.
+Students are assessed for special access arrangements at the beginning of Year 10 by the SENDCO.
 All students are able to attend homework club Tuesday-Thursday every week from 3.10pm-5.15pm where they have access to computers and staff for support.

 Sixth Form students who have been identified as having Special Educational Needs and/or Disability have continued special access arrangements in all internal and external examinations.

 - Mrs Moore